Installing Debian on the Thecus N2100

 After a few minutes the upgrade process has completed and you have to reboot the machine:

 The system will now restart and after about 5 minutes you can connect to the installer via SSH.
 Please ignore your web browser which tells you that the system is soon restarting because no update will be shown there.
 When the web page has finished counting down and says Reboot Complete, the installer will not be ready yet!
 You need to wait about another minute.
-You also have to ignore the LEDs (in particular the orange one that is constantly flashing) because no indication is given there.
-After several minutes, connect to your machine via SSH.
+When the installer is ready to accept connections via SSH, your N2100 will beep three times.
 The username is installer and the password is install.
 Note that you need a terminal which understands UTF-8 because that's the character set the installer will use.

 ssh installer@192.168.1.100